LionelBeato/coatimundis/Week_3/Day_12/OVERVIEW.md

 1. Host your backend on heroku.
 2. Hook it up to your frontend via a fetch method.
 3. Have the frontend dynamically display backend data.
+4. Have your backend send something unique (movies, flowers, album).

 ### Continue Styling your Frontend